A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Restrict network access to the SolarWinds Platform web console using firewall rules and ACLs
+• Require VPN or zero-trust network access for any administrator interacting with the SolarWinds Platform web console

 bash

-# Example: Restrict access to SolarWinds web console using Windows Firewall
+# Example: restrict access to the SolarWinds web console with Windows Firewall

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.